Mrs. Brown, You've Got a Lovely Daughter (film)

-Mrs. Brown, You've Got a Lovely Daughter is a 1968 British musical comedy film starring Peter Noone.
-The film showcases the British rock band, Herman's Hermits, and is their second and final feature film, following Hold On! in 1966.
-In Mrs. Brown, You've Got a Lovely Daughter the group sings nine songs including the title track and the romantic hit song "There's a Kind of Hush".
+Mrs. Brown, You've Got a Lovely Daughter is a 1968 British musical comedy film directed by Saul Swimmer and starring Peter Noone.
+The film showcases the British rock band Herman's Hermits, and is their second and final feature film, following Hold On! in 1966.
+The group sings nine songs including the title track and the romantic hit song "There's a Kind of Hush".